AviroopGhosh/TAS-Forge/showcases/showcase_2/NCA_WCA_scheduling_framework.md

 - Analysis of the results from both scheduling frameworks.

 This guide demonstrates how to replicate the showcased example using TAS-Forge.

+🪜Step-by-Step Guide: Generating Schedules with NCA and WCA Methods Using TAS-Forge This showcase follows the step-by-step walkthrough as detailed in the [User Guide](../../documentation/User_Guide.md).